-The tunability study of reflective SAR signal images were performed by the measurement of a triangular glass plate with/without the coating of 2 in a thin film under LED-white light illumination for a period of 5.0 and 30 min.
+Tunability study of reflective SAR signal images were performed by a measurement of a triangular glass plate with/without the coating of 2 in a thin film under LED-white light illumination for a period of 5.0 and 30 min.
 Both electrical and magnetic properties were accounted in the measurement.
-The signal scanning is conducted in both vertical and horizontal directions to obtain the scattering image (or signal image) of the target.
+The signal scanning is conducted in both vertical and horizontal directions to render the scattering imagery (or signal imagery) of the target.
 Information contained in SAR images (e.g., shape, amplitude) can be used for assessing the scattering response of an object, which is dependent on the dielectric properties of the object.
-From the signal images scanned in different directions, we determined the geometry of the triangular glass plate first.
-The same plate was subsequently partially coated with 2 using PDMS as the matrix material to form a thin film in a defined area and, subsequently, illuminated for a predefined period.
+From signal images scanned in different directions, we determined the geometry of the triangular glass plate first.
+The same plate was subsequently partially coated by 2 using PDMS as the matrix material to form a thin film in a defined area and, subsequently, illuminated by a predefined period.

-All scanned images were transformed by stripmap SAR image reconstruction.
+All scanned images were transformed by the approach of stripmap SAR image reconstruction.
 They were first convoluted by a target amplitude function in a Fourier transform, followed by projection to the synthetic aperture or slow-time domain.
 The Fresnel approximation was then used to deconvolute these signals in the synthetic aperture domain.
-A two-dimensionally matched filtering of the measured signals was performed with a reference signal that is calculated by a fast-time matched filter in the frequency domain.
-The filtered signals in the frequency domain were then multiplied by a phase function to become the target function of the measured signals.
+A two-dimensionally matched filtering of measured signals was performed with a reference signal that is calculated by a fast-time matched filter in the frequency domain.
+Filtered signals in the frequency domain were then multiplied by a phase function to become the target function of measured signals.
 It was followed by performing an inverse Fourier transform to project the target function from the frequency domain back to the space domain, resulting in stripmap SAR images.
-The final back-projected SAR image amplitude $I(r, r_x)$ in the range-crossrange plane is represented by:
+The final back-projected SAR image amplitude $I(r, r_x)$ in the range-cross-range plane is represented by where r is range, r_x is cross-range, h is a matched filter, t is time, c is the speed of light, λ is wavelength, A is a function accounting for antenna pattern, processing gain and the range spreading loss, S is scattering amplitude, a is the two-way amplitude azimuth antenna pattern, R_0 is range location of the radar, and F is a focusing function.
+Detail of the formulation can be found elsewhere.38